-At the heart of a fair trade call center’s philosophy is the fact that agent happiness leads to efficiency and productivity.
+At the heart of a fair trade outsourcing company’s philosophy is the fact that agent happiness leads to efficiency and productivity.
 While the majority of the corporate world is at a win-lose setup, fair trade entrepreneurship courageously pushes forward a win-win solution that has been proven to work.

 But having encountered difficult employees in the past understandably makes this sound too idealistic and simplistic.
 Unlike the majority of profit-driven BPO companies, a fair trade call center deals with their misbehaving employees through egalitarian means based on fair trade outsourcing principles.